Assembly Bill 589 Training Classes

 Upcoming training workshops

 Registration for the workshop is open about 4-5 weeks before the actual date of workshop.
-To register for a workshop, please click above on “Calendar of upcoming trainings” for upcoming training activities, visit the website of the local UC Cooperative Extension office in the city of your interest, or visit our main website www.ucanr.edu then click on the event calendar
+To register for a workshop, please click on the link below or visit website of the local UC Cooperative Extension office in the city of your interest or visit our main website www.ucanr.edu then click on the event calendar.